-We may also collect personal information from third parties such as regulatory authorities, your employer, other organisations with whom you have dealings, government agencies, credit reporting agencies, recruitment agencies, information brokers, publicly available records and the third parties described in the “Disclosure of your information” section below.
+We may also collect personal information from third parties such as regulatory authorities, your employer, other organisations with whom you have dealings, government agencies, credit reporting agencies, recruitment agencies, information or service providers, publicly available records and the third parties described in the “Disclosure of your information” section below.

 Careers and Recruitment

 If you apply for a job or work placement with us, you may need to provide information about your education, employment, racial background and state of health.
 Your application will constitute your express consent to our use of this information to assess your application and to allow us to carry out both recruitment analytics and any monitoring activities which may be required of us under applicable law as an employer.
 We may also carry out screening checks (including reference, background, directorship, financial probity, identity, eligibility to work, vocational suitability and criminal record checks) and consider you for other positions.
 We may disclose your personal information (including diversity and equal opportunities data) to academic institutions, recruiters, screening check providers, health service providers, professional and trade associations, law enforcement agencies, recruitment analytics and diversity research providers, referees and your current and previous employers.
 We may also collect your personal information from these parties in some circumstances.
 Without your personal information we may not be able to progress your application.

 When you visit our website, a small data file called a “cookie” may be stored on your computer or mobile device by our server.

 We may use your personal information if:

 - it is necessary for the performance of a contract with you; or